 - 4 cups low sodium Shrimp Stock

-- 1/2 cup Cajun Seasoning (adjust to taste)
+- 1/2 cup homemade Cajun Seasoning (see Note 6 below)

 - 5–6 Andouille Sausages, diced diagonally